JannieI/canvas-workstation-V3/src/docs/roadmap.md

         - data bars inside text values
         - sub totals and grand totals
         - can add labels, once
         - Sybrin wants to see previous versions of the Datasources!
+We MUST keep the previous versions of the DS, with an easy way to 1. roll back  2. see the Delta
         - export to Excel, pdf (Power BI can export to pdf with drill down !!)